Setup of SMS OTP

 • SMS provider (primary and secondary)

-By default, the SMS sender name is set to "Signicat".
-Learn more about the SMS settings in the Communication service documentation.
+Learn more about the SMS settings below or in the Communication SMS documentation.

 To establish a connection between Signicat SMS OTP service and your application, you need to use an authentication protocol, like OpenID Connect (OIDC) or SAML 2.0.
 We recommend using OIDC, since SAML 2.0 is much more complex to implement on your side and usually requires a federation agent already in place.